 It is familiar even to many who are unfamiliar with opera music generally, such as the millions who have seen and loved A&E's 1996 Pride and Prejudice.
 Elizabeth Bennett is singing and playing it at Pemberley, while Mr. Darcy looks on with a soft expression.
 (If you would like to see that short portion of the film with her song, check the bottom of this page!)

 In Marriage of Figaro, Voi che sapete is sung by the young page Cherubino (a male part traditionally played by a mezzo-soprano), who is bemused and confused about the strange but wonderful new feelings he has in the presence of females...

 Here is opera singer Maria Ewing with a charming interpretation of the aria, really fine acting, and the clearest diction I have heard from any singer of this song:

-And here is the free vocal sheet music -- I have transposed it down to Ab, G and F, as well as providing the original key of Bb, because so much of the aria is high and stays high, though the range is not wide.
+And here is the free vocal line sheet music -- I have transposed it down to Ab, G and F, as well as providing the original key of Bb, because so much of the aria is high and stays high, though the range is not wide.
+(If you are interested in the vocal line with full piano accompaniment, go further down the page.)
 Here it is in F (NOT high):

 Download Voi che sapete melody in Bb, the original key

 Download Mozart's aria in the key of Ab

 Download Voi che sapete melody in F, shown here

 Here is a fine amateur version of Voi che sapete: